 HIST 347 SEMDemocracy and Dictatorship in Latin America (not offered 2023/24)

-Roger A Kittleson’s teaching ranges across Latin American history from the European invasion to the present, with a special interest in political and cultural history in the nineteenth and twentieth centuries.
-His current research focuses on the construction of identities in Brazilian soccer from the 1890s to the eve of the 2014 World Cup.
+Roger Kittleson’s teaching ranges across Latin American history from the European invasion to the present, with a special interest in political and cultural history in the nineteenth and twentieth centuries.
+His recent book, The Country of Football, focuses on the construction of identities in Brazilian soccer from the 1890s to the eve of the 2014 World Cup.
 Looking particularly at debates over strategies and styles of play in Brazil, the book examines the links between race and modernity in Brazil, as well as the centrality of soccer to national culture.
 Roger’s current project, “Making and Selling Men in Brazilian Football,” analyzes the training that male soccer players receive as they move both geographically and chronologically through their professional careers and into retirement.
-His previous work centered on the formation of the social and cultural history of political ideas in Brazil’s southernmost state over the second half of the nineteenth century, from the close of one civil war in 1845 to the outbreak of a second in the 1890s.
-The emergence of new political identities during and after slavery lie at the heart of that project and are the topic of his other new research, which takes on the adaptation of Liberal thought in Brazil in the late colonial and early independent era.
-In addition to his surveys on colonial and modern Latin American history, Roger’s courses include 100-level seminars on gender in the twentieth century and the rise and fall of the Mexican Revolution; upper-division classes on modern Brazil, nations and nationalisms in Latin America; the seminar on methods and theories of international and transnational history; a research seminar on slavery, race, and ethnicity in Latin American; and a tutorial on revolutionary thought in the region’s history.
-He has also been part of the Latina/o Studies Program since its inception.
+His previous work centered on the social and cultural history of political ideas in the second half of the nineteenth century, from the close of one civil war in 1845 to the outbreak of a second in the 1890s.
+He is now researching two new projects.
+The first looks at connections between soccer clubs and national politics in Brazil during the Cold War.
+The second, broader work analyzes notions of precariousness in Brazilian culture in the first half of the twentieth century.
+In addition to surveys on colonial and modern Latin American history and on modern Brazil, his courses include a 100-level seminar on soccer and history across Latin America; an upper-division class on democracy and dictatorship in Latin America; the seminar on methods and theories of international and transnational history; a research seminar on slavery, race, and ethnicity in Latin American; and a tutorial on revolutionary thought in the region’s history.
+Roger has also been part of the Latina/o Studies Program since its inception.

 The Practice of Politics in Post-Colonial Brazil: Porto Alegre, 1845-1895.
 University of Pittsburgh Press, 2005.